 The Company is an investment holding company and its subsidiaries are principally engaged in the provision of franchised public light bus ("PLB") transportation services in Hong Kong.

-The financial statements for the year ended 31 March 2016 were approved for issue by the board of directors on 28 lune 2016.
+These consolidated financial statements for the year ended 31 March 2017 were approved for issue by the board of directors on 29 June 2017.

 2. Summary of Significant Accounting Policies

 2.1 Basis of preparation